arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 - Create an Arduino Cloud dashboard that syncs in real time to inform and alert the user.
 - Gather real-world data to train a Machine Learning model.

-Here is a graphical setup of the whole application:

 ![Intruder Detector final deployment](assets/system_setup.png)